-Baseline and benchmark studies include a greater sample size than a basic qualitative (or formative) usability study.
-The recommended sample size depends on a handful of factors.
+The recommended sample size for benchmark and baseline studies depends on a handful of factors.
 For more details, see here.

 A baseline study is the first in the series of benchmark studies.
 It is your starting point and what you will compare additional benchmark study results to.

 Most benchmark studies focus on basic usability requirements, such as task success, errors, time on task, and subjective user ratings (satisfaction, ease of use, confidence in task completion).

 Benchmarking allows you to track your progress over time, thus giving you an indication of how successful site changes and revisions have been.

 A benchmark study is considered a summative assessment, so there is greater attention to methodology details, tasks, protocol, and analysis.
 For example, it’s important to choose tasks that can be reused over time so a fair comparison can be made.

 When should a baseline or benchmark study be conducted?